juanelambrecht/tp-final-cassandra-frontend/README.md

 # React Blog

-React Blog is a single page application built with React as part of the book Understanding React.
-Too see it running, it requires to have running the fake API project [blog-api](https://github.com/enriquemolinari/blog-api).
+React Blog is a single page application built with React as part of my book [Understanding React](https://leanpub.com/understandingreact).
+Too see it running, it requires to start the fake API application project [blog-api](https://github.com/enriquemolinari/blog-api).

 # Install and Start